Pregnant Woman Defends Her Decision To Continue Vaping & Asks People To 'Stop Shaming' Her For It

 “Proud of the people who actually were able to quit,” Wulf wrote in the video’s caption.

-A study published by the NIH finds that feelings of shame can negatively impact self-esteem and can perpetuate a cycle of substance abuse.
+A study published by the National Institute of Health finds that feelings of shame can negatively impact self-esteem and can perpetuate a cycle of substance abuse.

 So, regardless of one’s opinion on smoking while pregnant, shaming women for doing so will most likely not help them quit.